Pass rate

 UK theory test pass rate

-The UK car driving theory test pass rate for April 2024 to March 2025 was 44.9% — meaning fewer than half of candidates pass at the first sitting.
-The rate has been steadily declining from a 2007/08 peak of around 65% and has settled in the mid-40s since 2020.
+The UK car driving theory test pass rate for April 2024 to March 2025 was 44.9% — meaning fewer than half of sittings result in a pass.
+(DVSA's figure aggregates first attempts and retakes; it does not split first-time candidates from those re-sitting after a fail.)
+The rate has been steadily declining from a 2007/08 peak of around 65% and has settled in the mid-40s since 2022/23.

 Latest annual pass rate